2017 Hurricanes

 Hazard Mitigation

 Provides grants to communities for implementing hazard mitigation measures following a Presidential Major Disaster Declaration.
-The key purpose of this grant program is to make sustainable, cost-effective action to reduce or eliminate long-term risk to people and property from future disasters.
-HMGP recipients have primary responsibility for prioritizing, selecting and administering state and local hazard mitigation projects.
-Although individuals may not receive grants directly from FEMA, they may be able to participate in projects that are funded by HMGP grants.
+The key purpose of this grant program is to take sustainable, cost-effective action to reduce or eliminate long-term risk to people and property from future disasters.
+HMGP recipients have primary responsibility for prioritizing, selecting, and administering state and local hazard mitigation projects.
+Although individuals may not receive FEMA grants directly, they may be able to participate in projects funded by HMGP grants.

 To learn more about the FEMA Hazard Mitigation Grant Program, click here